jbudz/navigation/README.md

 Simple Navigator
 ======
 Navigation by coordinates.
-Works without data/wireless if you can get a GPS lock.
+Works without data and wireless if you can get a GPS lock.

 Install
 ------